It seem so restrictive. It seems so impossible. It seems so…yuck, right?

 Yep.
 That’s it.

-Even with all the tools and budgeting spreadsheets available, Holly and I still use a paper and pen to this day!
+Sure, there are some really great financial tools and budgeting apps available (follow the link to find our top 10!).
+With that said, Holly and I still use a paper and pen to this day!

 Each month, we get out our spiral bound notebook, think about the month’s expenses and income, and get to work jotting it down.
 It only takes about 10 to 15 minutes, but it is the most important money discussion that we have each month.